 Larger than New York’s Central Park and Chicago’s Millennium Park combined, San Diego’s Balboa Park comprises 1,200 acres of urban green space with 16 museums, 65 miles of trails, and of course, the internationally renowned San Diego Zoo.
 Dating back to the early 19th century, Balboa is one of the oldest public parks in the nation.

 All this, plus one of the world’s finest zoos.
-Over 3,700 animals and 660 species are showcased at San Diego Zoo.
-Don’t miss the koala bears, orangutans or the hugely popular giant panda exhibit.
+Over 3,700 animals from 660 species are showcased at the San Diego Zoo.
+Don’t miss the koala bears, or the hugely popular orangutans.
 Check the Balboa Park website for special events, and for ticketing deals bundling zoo and museum visits.

 The San Diego Museum of Art is only one of Balboa Park’s many fine art museums, but as the largest and oldest, it’s a good place to start.
 The collection features pieces from 5,000 B.C. to present day, all housed behind an intricate facade designed to mimic a Spanish cathedral.
 The free-admission Timken Museum of Art offers a similar range of pieces in a smaller space.
 In the Museum of Photographic Arts, visitors can gaze on the more than 24,000 pictures in the permanent collection, or head to Mingei International Museum, which celebrates beauty in ordinary objects like textiles and bowls.